Brenda Wootton: Rediscovered Bobino tapes

 In 2010 Wootton's recording engineer John Knight rediscovered the analogue master tapes of a live performance from June 1984, at the peak of her international career.
 The concert, which took place at the Bobino music hall theatre in Paris, featured Wootton with the Camborne Town Band, and musicians Ray Roberts, Dave Freeman and Chris Newman.
 The recording was subsequently digitally mastered and released as All of Me, featuring nineteen tracks and a sixteen-page booklet of unpublished photographs, many from Wootton's own private collection.

 Legacy

-In 2017, BBC Radio Cornwall awarded Brenda a Blue Plaque as Cornwall's best loved 'music legend', voted on by their listeners.
-In 2021, the Blue Plaque will be erected on the walls of the Count House at Botallack near St Just, the site of her Pipers Folk Club, and from where her music career began.
-Following on from her publication of Brenda's poems, 'Pantomime Stew', in 1995, Brenda's daughter Sue Ellery-Hill has privately produced three new CDs with recordings of Brenda old and new, many songs previously unheard.
-In 2018 she published her mother's biography 'Brenda: For the Love of Cornwall – the Life and Times of Brenda Wootton, Cornwall's First Lady of Song', and in 2021 has brought out a new Songbook with two CDs of Brenda singing in Kernewek, the Cornish language, all written for Brenda by Richard Gendall.
+In 2017 BBC Radio Cornwall awarded Wootton a blue plaque as Cornwall's best loved 'music legend', voted on by their listeners.
+In summer 2021, the plaque was erected on the walls of the Count House at Botallack, near St Just, the site of her Pipers Folk Club, and from where her music career began.

+Following on from her publication of Brenda's poems Pantomime Stew, in 1995, Wootton's daughter Sue Ellery-Hill has privately produced three new CDs with recordings of Brenda old and new, with many previously unheard songs.
+In 2018 she published her mother's biography, Brenda: For the Love of Cornwall – the Life and Times of Brenda Wootton, Cornwall's First Lady of Song, and in 2021 she brought out a new songbook with two CDs of Wootton singing in the Cornish language, all written for her mother by Richard Gendall.